What is 100 Kilometers in Miles? A full breakdown to Metric-Imperial Conversions

 Q: How can I improve my ability to perform these conversions quickly?

 A: Practice is key!
-The more you work with these conversions, the more comfortable and proficient you'll become.
-Start with simple examples and gradually work towards more complex ones.
+Now, the more you work with these conversions, the more comfortable and proficient you'll become.
+Here's the thing — start with simple examples and gradually work towards more complex ones.
 Memorizing common conversion factors can also significantly speed up the process.

 -